duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/setup_dependencies.md

 These will find your IP and then allow incoming connections to it in order to be able to popup windows from within docker containers.

-Alternatively, if you do not wish to make these changes permanent, you can run the commands above every time you open a new terminal.
+We suggest adding the above lines to your shell configuration file, if you do not wish to run the commands above every time you open a new terminal.

+If you do not already know which shell you are using, run:
+`basename $SHELL`
+If `bash` - you'll need to modify your `.bashrc` file.
+If `zsh` - you'll need to modify yout `.zshrc` file.

 ```{trouble}
 The command `xhost` is not found.